sfragkoul/synth4bench/README.md

 *Note that * is one of the following = (Mutect2, Freebayes, VarDict, VarScan, LoFreq).*

 ### Extra scripts
 For the case of VarScan an extra step was required to convert its output to the standard VCF format.
-The script that was developed can be found [here](https://github.com/sfragkoul/Varscan2VCF).
+The script `vscan_pileup2cns2vcf.py` can be found [here](https://github.com/sfragkoul/Varscan2VCF).

 ## Contribute